-Db- (5) Discussion boards are class interactions on a given concept and are governed by the Collaborative Learning Conversation Skills Taxonomy.
-Seed Course documents/ Rubrics/ Discussion Board Rubric.
+Discussion boards are class interactions on a given concept and are governed by the Collaborative Learning Conversation Skills Taxonomy.
+See Discussion Board for guidance.

 Quick Look- Preview and review prior knowledge.
 Course materials may be adjusted based on this level of proficiency.